 - Medical specialty services

 - Prescription drugs

 - Nursing home care

 - Nutritional counseling

 - Social work counseling

-Risk-Based Managed Care Delivery System
+Managed Care Delivery System

-The PACE program is operated within the risk-based managed care (RBMC) delivery system, and PACE organizations are considered managed care entities (MCEs).
+The PACE program is operated within the managed care delivery system, and PACE organizations are considered managed care entities (MCEs).
 In this delivery system, contracted MCEs are paid a capitated monthly premium for each IHCP member enrolled with the MCEs.
 The capitated premium covers the cost of the services allowable under the program as provided to IHCP members enrolled with the MCE.
 The MCE assumes financial risk for services rendered to its members.

 PACE participants are required to sign an enrollment agreement indicating they understand the PACE organization must be their sole service provider.
-Services must be preapproved and obtained from specified doctors, hospitals, pharmacies, and other healthcare providers that contract with the PACE organization.
+Services must be preapproved and obtained from specified doctors, hospitals, pharmacies and other healthcare providers that contract with the PACE organization.
 Before rendering services, IHCP providers should always verify member eligibility as described in the Member Eligibility and Benefit Coverage provider reference module.
 The eligibility verification system (IHCP Provider Healthcare Portal, Interactive Voice Response system and 270/271 electronic transaction) will indicate if the member has current coverage under the PACE program.
 Providers can also check the member's Medicare and Medicaid (IHCP) cards for a sticker indicating that the member is a PACE participant.
 The IHCP will deny payment of fee-for-service claims submitted by non-PACE providers for PACE members.

 Additional information about PACE, including qualifying service areas, is available on the Program of All-Inclusive Care for the Elderly page on the Indiana Family and Social Services (FSSA) Division of Aging website.